-I also feel compelled to mention the end of the Toph/Katara segment.
+The end of the Toph/Katara segment.
 After being made fun of by some girls for her appearance (and dealing with them), Toph tries to say she doesn't care about how she looks, but can't keep from crying as she does so.
 Katara responds by sincerely telling her that she's pretty.
 Toph lights up immediately and responds with gratitude, a blind joke, and an affectionate punch.

 Appa's triumphant return when he is finally reunited with the Gaang at the end of Lake Laogai, and everyone hugs him.Ě

-Aang: I missed you buddy.
+Aang: I missed you, buddy.

 Near the end of the Beach

 Mai: I know one thing I care about, I care about you.